Seawall Urban Park

 The center of Galveston’s beach activity takes place along the island’s famous Seawall Boulevard.
 This urban park stretches more than 10 miles offering plenty of beach as well as the nation’s longest continuous sidewalk – great for running, biking or people watching.
 Beaches along the seawall offer easy access to the island’s many beachfront restaurants, resorts and tourist attractions, such as the Galveston Island Historic Pleasure Pier amusement park that stands on a pier over the Gulf of Mexico at Seawall and 25th Street.

-Owners of vehicles displaying disabled plates or placards are exempt from parking fees along the Seawall.
-Details at City of Galveston.
+Owners of vehicles displaying license plates or placards with the International Symbol of Access are exempt from parking fees along the Seawall.
+See details on the City of Galveston website.

 Rules for beaches along the Seawall: